OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 These versions can be upgraded to the latest minor version compliant with the [official documentation](https://www.rabbitmq.com/which-erlang.html).

 During Platform Server installation, OutSystems provides you with a script that simplifies the local installation of these two components (RabbitMQ Server and Erlang).
-Alternatively, you can use an existing RabbitMQ Server and Erlang installation, as long as it fulfills the same version requirements.
+Alternatively, you can use an existing RabbitMQ Server and Erlang installation, if it fulfills the same version requirements.

 ## Amazon EC2 considerations